cioccarellia/infixspascli/README.md

 # Infix Spas CLI (With LaTeX notation)
-This project is a Kotlin CLI tool used to access the SPAS [web interface](https://webspass.spass-prover.org/) APIs using Kotlin idiomatic and modern language features, and remapping the syntax to match LaTeX actual binary operator naming conventions.
+This project is a Kotlin CLI project used to access the [SPAS web](https://webspass.spass-prover.org/) APIs using Kotlin idiomatic and modern language features, and remapping the syntax to match LaTeX actual binary operator naming conventions for the theorem prover.

 This project includes:
 - A Kotlin DSL to create propositional logic / first-order logic constants, functions and predicates to compose theorems and formulaes;